cathalgarvey/pyotp/README.markdown

 the newer revisions to the codebase are licensed under.

 ### Changelog
+Just the highlights here, for the rest see git commit history:

 - 0.9 - Hard fork from Nathan's code as PRs had gone stale and I wanted to drop messy legacy support.
 Significant code reorganisations and clean-ups.